dotnet/docs/docs/csharp/nullable-warnings.md

 ## Possible null assigned to a nonnullable reference

-This set of warnings alert you that you're assigning a variable whose type is nonnullable to an expressions whose *null-state* is *maybe-null*.
+This set of warnings alerts you that you're assigning a variable whose type is nonnullable to an expression whose *null-state* is *maybe-null*.
 These warnings are:

 - **CS8601** - *Possible null reference assignment.*
 - **CS8605** - *Unboxing a possibly null value.*